 What attracted me to this hotel was definitely the location as well as the promise of an all-suite hotel.
 It took just over 5 minutes to walk to the edge of Central Park from here.
 It was also walking distance to Times Square, Rockerfella Centre, 5th Avenue and most of the major stores such as Bloomingdales, Saks and Tiffanys.

-Things did not start well and that was putting it mildly.
+November 2019 – Things did not start well.
 I think the main issue was that the hotel had only been open a few weeks and it did not appear to be going for a soft opening with the number of guests I saw.
 The doorman offered to take our bags when we arrived but we declined as we had around 30 minutes before we had a tour in Central Park.
-Our plan was to hopefully get our room quickly or if it wasn’t ready ( we were around 20 minutes ahead of check-in time) then store our bags and come back later.
-What greeted us in the small lobby was pretty much chaos.
+Our plan was to hopefully get our room quickly or if it wasn’t ready (we were around 20 minutes ahead of check-in time) then store our bags and come back later.
 There was a long line for the solitary person on check-in and there were people and bags everywhere.

 We stood in the queue for around 10-15 minutes but as we were now reaching the point we needed to leave, I decided we should just leave our bags and come back later.
-This should be simple, right?
-Er no. As there was no one else to be seen in the lobby apart from a concierge on the phone I went back outside to the doorman.
+As there was no one else to be seen in the lobby apart from a concierge on the phone I went back outside to the doorman.
 Who refused to take our bags!
 I was quite taken aback at this point.
-Apparently he can only take your bags outside the door and wheel them a couple of steps to the lobby!
+Apparently, he can only take your bags outside the door and wheel them a couple of steps to the lobby!
 I explained our situation and he begrudgingly walked me to the concierge desk and left me there to wait another 5 minutes whilst he finished his phone call.

 By this point, I was not amused.
-My partner was still in the queue and not at the desk yet either.
 Eventually, the concierge got off the phone and pointed us the direction of the solitary bellboy who had just appeared.
 Of course, everyone swarmed around him so it still took some time to get the luggage stored.
 We were late for our tour so when we came back I asked for the manager to call me.
 He apologised profusely and I was offered compensation in points and he recognised my Diamond status.
 Although this was not an ideal check-in I am willing to cut them some slack as they had only just opened and I received more than adequate compensation.
 I think the doorman could do with some customer service training though!

-The Lobby was very glamourous though – we particularly liked the very lifelike bathing lady sculpture.
+The Lobby was very glamourous though – I particularly liked the very lifelike bathing lady sculpture.

 In New York hotels you can generally guarantee two things, they will be expensive and they will be roughly the size of a broom closet.
 This did not disappoint on being expensive but I have to say when I walked into the room I was wowed by the size.
 We did not receive an upgrade although we were on a high-ish floor.
 Though to be honest with rooms like this who needs an upgrade?
 All the rooms are suites and the room one up from the basic junior suite did not disappoint on size.
 One thing we did notice is that there was a bit of a lack of attention to detail with things like a handle missing for the sliding door.
 Hopefully, these will be rectified as people report teething troubles.